Shawnee, Kansas: Schools

+Transportation

+Johnson County Transit provides local bus service to the city.
+The nearest intercity transit is located in Kansas City at the Kansas City Union Station and Kansas City Bus Station.

 Notable people

 Notable individuals who were born in and/or have lived in Shawnee include energy executive Linda Cook, former Attorney General of Kansas Phill Kline, and comedian Chris Porter.